Billy-Shelton/AB-Testing-Analysis-Project/AB Testing Analysis/readme.md

 ![Tags](https://github.com/Billy-Shelton/AB-Testing-Analysis-Project/blob/main/.Pictures/Screenshot%202025-05-06%20000314.png?raw=true)

-- **Reasioning:** To further breakdown the data, I converted the number of unique
+- **Reasioning:** To further breakdown the data, I converted the number of clicks by the unique user IDS into a coloumn showing if 0 = Did not Click and for eveything else = Did Click.
+This allowed me to further show unique user interaction while being unaffected by total clicks of the unque user ID.
+This allows for a true break down of the actual reach of the button change.

 ## Conclusion